Quentin Mosimann: 2012: The Voice Belgium

 In 2012, in addition to his career as a DJ, he was a judge on The Voice Belgium with Tara McDonald acting as his assistant coach.
 He collaborated with the contestant he was coaching, Roberto Bellarosa, (who eventually became the winner of The Voice Belgium), on the realization of his first album, 'Ma voie'.
 On 19 October 2012, he was ranked 74th of the TOP100 ranking British magazine DJ Mag, and became the fifth French best DJ ahead Bob Sinclar or Justice.
 He won 100 places in the ranking in a year.

 2013: Psyké Underground

 In 2013, the theme park Walibi Belgium asked him to make the single "Psyké Underground", which became the theme song for their latest roller coaster, also called Psyké Underground.
+On January 5, 2024, the attraction closed for a re-theming to integrate into the new "Walibi Docker World" universe under the name Turbine.
+This marks the end of Quentin's musical signature for this coaster.
 In September 2013, he became the main weekly resident DJ on the famous French EDM radio Fun Radio.
 He became the World's No. 69 DJ based on DJ Magazine's annual Top 100 DJs poll in October 2013, fourth French best DJ in the world, and he released his 3rd album 'The 8 Deadly Sins' in DJ Center Records, electro and progressive-house.